meksikann/cpd-bot/bot-brain/data/nlu_data.md

 - super got it

 ## intent:who_are_you
+- who is this
+- who am i talking to
+- what's your name
+- who am i speaking with
+- who r u
+- what's your name bot
+- whats ur name
+- what are you called?
+- who is talking?
+- who speaks?
+- who talks?
+- who are you and what do you want from me
 - who are you?
-- who're U
+- who is it?
+- who are u?
-- hey, man who are you
+- who are you
-- tell me please who are you?
+- I want to know who you are
-- are you human or bot?
+- who are y
-- who are you ? are you robot?
+- yes but who are you in your heart
-- what are you
+- are you a bot?
+- who is this?
+- hi! what's your name?

 ## intent:how_are_you